uxlfoundation/oneapi-construction-kit/doc/design.md

 #### `printf`

-ComputeAorta's `printf` implementation works by adding an extra buffer argument to kernels and then replacing the calls to `printf` by code that loads the arguments of the `printf` call into the buffer.
+The oneAPI Construction Kit's `printf` implementation works by adding an extra buffer argument to kernels and then replacing the calls to `printf` by code that loads the arguments of the `printf` call into the buffer.
 Internally the buffer argument is created and added to the kernel just before nd-range commands are executed, then just after the nd-range command has finished the buffer is read, its contents are unpacked and printed out using the host `printf`.

 ##### `printf` buffer